 Interpersonal Effectiveness: the focus of this module is on learning to appropriately ask for what you want or say no in relationships.
 This helps clients reduce conflict in and more effectively manage and maintain relationships, all while preserving self-respect.

-DBT is effective because clients who are engaged in this type of therapy typically have multiple problems that require attention plus a lack of skill in at least several of these problem areas.
+DBT is effective because people who are engaged in this type of therapy typically have multiple problems that require attention plus a lack of skill in at least several of these problem areas.
 In DBT, the therapist uses a hierarchy of treatment targets to determine the order in which problems should be addressed.
-The following are treatment targets that a therapist will help the client target in DBT therapy: (www.behavioraltech.org)
+The following are targets that a therapist will help you target in DBT therapy: (www.behavioraltech.org)

-- Life-threatening behaviors: First and foremost, behaviors that could lead to the client's death are targeted, including all forms of suicidal and non-suicidal self-injury, suicidal ideation, suicide communications, and other behaviors engaged in for the purpose of causing bodily harm.
+Life-threatening behaviors: First and foremost, behaviors that could lead to death are targeted, including all forms of suicidal and non-suicidal self-injury, suicidal ideation, suicide communications, and other behaviors engaged in for the purpose of causing bodily harm.

-- Therapy-interfering behaviors: This includes any behavior that interferes with the client receiving effective treatment.
+Therapy-interfering behaviors: This includes any behavior that interferes with a person receiving effective treatment.
 These behaviors can be on the part of the client and/or the therapist, such as coming late to sessions, cancelling appointments, and being non-collaborative in working towards treatment goals.

-- Quality of life behaviors: This category includes any other type of behavior that interferes with clients having a reasonable quality of life, such as mental disorders, relationship problems, and financial or housing crises.
+Quality of life behaviors: This category includes any other type of behavior that interferes with people having a reasonable quality of life, such as mental disorders, relationship problems, and financial or housing crises.

-- Skills acquisition: This refers to the need for clients to learn new skillful behaviors to replace ineffective behaviors and help them achieve their goals.
+Skills acquisition: Learn new skillful behaviors to replace ineffective behaviors and achieve goals.